rkristelijn/nestjs/README.md

 | `PUT /products/5dbdd07b8b15757b28fac944 {"title":"WIP"}` | `{"_id": "5dbdd07b8b15757b28fac944","title": "WIP", "__v": 0}`   |
 | `DELETE /products/5dbdd07b8b15757b28fac944`              | `{"_id": "5dbdd07b8b15757b28fac944","title": "WIP", "__v": 0}`   |
 | `GET /products`                                          | `[]`                                                             |

+## Create frontend

+Ideally we would like to create an Angular app that sits inside of our current folder, but this would mean we have to set up webpack manually, move our current code to a separate folder and do lots of more configuration.
+Because currently I'm impatient I just create a new clean repo and enjoy the Angular/cli features while enabling [CORS](https://ionicframework.com/blog/full-stack-typescript-with-ionic-angular-and-nestjs-part-1/)

 ## Original Readme